mattjj/pylds/README.md

 ```

 # Example
-PyLDS exposes a variety of classes for working with linear
+PyLDS exposes a variety of classes and functions for working with linear
 dynamical systems.
 For example, the following snippet will
 generate synthetic data from a random model:
 ```python